gitendo/helloworld/README.md

+### Notice
+Starting October 12th, 2023 GitHub is enforcing mandatory [two-factor authentication](https://github.blog/2023-03-09-raising-the-bar-for-software-security-github-2fa-begins-march-13/) on my account.
+I'm not going to comply and move all my activity to GitLab instead.
+Any future updates / releases will be available at: [https://gitlab.com/gitendo/helloworld](https://gitlab.com/gitendo/helloworld)
+Thanks and see you there!
+___

 # Hello Game Boy!
 This repo started as simple "Hello world!" for Gameboy (DMG) written in assembly language.
 Few stars later I thought I could start adding some other examples as well, including Game Boy Color (CGB).
 So here it is - new folder structure, makefiles for Windows / Linux and content that will gradually follow.
 Everything commented and ready to assemble and link with [RGBASM](https://github.com/rednex/rgbds).
 Currently it contains: